rtCamp/wordpress-skeleton/README.md

 **Note: Steps 6 and 7 are required, only if the site has not been created with `--public-dir=current` EasyEngine flag**

-6. Update nginx webroot of the site to point to `/var/www/htdocs/current` .
+6. Update nginx webroot of the site to point to `/var/www/htdocs/current`.
+If you are using EasyEngine v4 then:
+    1. Update the file: `/opt/easyengine/sites/example.com/config/nginx/conf.d/main.conf` and replace `/var/www/htdocs` with `/var/www/htdocs/current`
+    2. Run `ee site reload example.com`.

 7. Move `wp-config.php` inside `htdocs` folder.
 ```bash